trabe-teaching/surviving-software-development/one/01_intro.md

 ## KISS & DRY driven

 <!--

-son de OO pero aplicables a otro tipo de paradigmas
+son de OO pero aplicables a otro tipo de paradigmas -->

-Single responsibility principle
-  a class should have only a single responsibility.

-Open/closed principle
-  “software entities … should be open for extension, but closed for modification”.

-Liskov substitution principle
-  “objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program”.
-See also design by contract.

-Interface segregation principle
-  “many client-specific interfaces are better than one general-purpose interface.”[5]

-Dependency inversion principle
-  one should “Depend upon Abstractions.
-Do not depend upon concretions.”[5]
-Dependency injection is one method of following this principle.
--->

 !SLIDE

-# S for SRP
-## Single Responsability Principle
+# S = Single Responsability
+## A class should have only a single responsibility

+!SLIDE

+# O =  Open/Closed
+## Open for extension.
+Closed for modification

+!SLIDE

+# L = Liskov Substitution
+## objects in a program should be replaceable with <br/>instances of their subtypes without altering<br/>the correctness of that program

+!SLIDE

+# I = Interface segregation
+## Many client-specific interfaces are better than<br/>one general-purpose interface

+!SLIDE
+# D = Dependency inversion
+## Depend upon Abstractions.
+Do not depend upon concretions (i.e. Dependency injection)

+!SLIDE
+# We are always SRP driven
+# You should be too

 !SLIDE